lucianefalcao/countries_list/README.md

 # Countries List

-This project uses Change Notifier Provider.
+Consume an [API](https://restcountries.eu/) and uses Future Provider and Change Notifier Provider

-At the future_provider branch there's a version that consumes an API and uses Future Provider
+At the *change_notifier* branch there's the previous version with a handmand list and Change Notifier Provider